Hamburger menu icon

 With advances in production quality, it’s never been more difficult to tell the difference between real vs. fake jerseys.

-As die-hard appreciators of beautiful football kits, we felt it was the right time to step in and offer some helpful advice.
+As a die-hard appreciator of beautiful football kits, I felt it was the right time to step in and offer some helpful advice.

 We only partner with trusted retailers and brands at FOOTY, which is why we know how to spot fake football shirts from a mile away (well, more like a few feet away).